 In September 2006, the FASB issued FAS No. 157, "Fair Value Measurements," ("FAS 157"), which establishes a framework for measuring fair value, and expands disclosures about fair value measurements.
 In February 2008, FASB issued FASB Staff Position Nos FAS 157-1, "Application of FASB Statement No. 157 to FASB Statement No. 13 and Other Accounting Pronouncements That Address Fair Value Measurements for Purposes of Lease Classification or Measurement under Statement 13" ("FSP FAS 157-1") and FAS 157-2, "Effective Date of FASB Statement No. 157" ("FSP FAS 157-2").
-FSP FAS 157-1 amends FAS 157 to remove certain leasing transactions from its scope.
+FSP FAS 157-1 mends FAS 157 to remove certain leasing transactions from its scope.
 FSP FAS 157-2 delays the effective date of FAS 157 for all non-financial assets and non-financial liabilities, except for items that are recognized or disclosed at fair value in the financial statements on a recurring basis.
 FAS 157 is effective for the Company beginning January 1, 2009 for these items.
 The effective date for financial assets and liabilities and non-financial items that are recognized on a recurring basis was January 1, 2008.
-The partial adoption of FAS 157 by the Company in 2008 has not had a material effect on the Company's consolidated financial statements, and the remaining adoption in 2009 is not expected to have a material effect on the Company's consolidated financial statements based on our current and forecasted business activities
+The partial adoption of FAS 157 by the Company in 2008 has not had a material effect on the Company's consolidated financial statements, and the remaining adoption in 2009 is not expected to have a material effect on the Company's consolidated financial statements, and the remaining adoption in 2009 is not expected to have a material effect on the Company's consolidated financial statements.